 - It can make your skin glow and purify it by imparting a healthy and shiny look.
 Ayurveda uses ghee often as a moisturizing agent and it leaves a gorgeous appearance.

 - It helps you against your chapped lips.
 Apply it on your lips at night and the next morning you will have soft and hydrated lips.

 - A simple way to get rid of dark circles is by using ghee.
 Apply a little bit of it below your eyes, just before you are off to bed and wash your face the next morning.

 - Massage it into dry and coarse hair to take care of split ends.
-Warm up a little ghee and apply it to the ends of your locks.
+Warm-up a little ghee and apply it to the ends of your locks.
 Wash off with a mild shampoo.

 - Turn dry and frizzy hair into soft, shiny and manageable tresses.
 Mix equal parts of ghee with olive oil and massage deeply into your hair for 15-20 minutes.
 Rinse it off with a good shampoo.

-- Massage your scalp with warm ghee mixed with equal parts coconut oil.
+- Massage your scalp with warm ghee mixed with equal parts of coconut oil.
 The blend nourishes your scalp and encourages hair growth.